 Information about how we deliver on our commitment to diversity and inclusion is summarised in the Bar’s Diversity and Inclusion brochure available here.

-The Victorian Bar has a formal complaints procedure.
 Under the Legal Profession Uniform Conduct (Barrister) Rules 2015, sexual harassment, discrimination and bullying by barristers is prohibited in the course of practice.
-The Bar's Grievance Protocol gives the Ethics committee guidance on dealing with these grievances.
+Formal complaints are made to the Victorian Legal Services Board + Commissioner.

-The Judicial Commission of Victoria is an independent body established to investigate complaints about judicial offices and VCAT members.
+The Judicial Commission of Victoria is an independent body established to investigate complaints about Victorian judicial offices and VCAT members.

 Victorian Bar Health & Wellbeing Services